f5devcentral/f5-xc-terraform-examples/workflow-guides/application-delivery-security/workload/ocp-infra-setup.rst

 14. Once the VM starts booting, wait for some time (~2 minutes), the VM will be visible in “Host discovery” in Red Hat console with MAC Address as hostname.

-    *Note :- If more than 1 node is selected, wait for all the nodes to discover and select role.*
+    *Note: If more than 1 node is selected, wait for all the nodes to discover and select role*

 .. image:: ./assets/assets-ocp-infra/14.png